Niamh Blackshaw: Career

 Blackshaw began her acting career appearing in television advertisements, including an advert for Mr Kipling.
 In 2017, she appeared in five episodes of the ITV soap opera Coronation Street as Lara Cutler.
-Her character committed suicide after being groomed by Nathan Curtis (Christopher Harper) and his gang.
+Her character died by suicide after being groomed by Nathan Curtis (Christopher Harper) and his gang.
 In March 2018, she made an appearance in the short film Landline.
 On 4 September 2018, it was announced that she would be joining the Channel 4 soap opera Hollyoaks as Juliet Nightingale, and she made her first appearance on 21 November 2018.
 Her storylines in the soap included discovering her father is Mac Nightingale (David Easter), being groomed into a county lines drug trafficking gang, coming out as a lesbian and developing a romance with Peri Lomax (Ruby O'Donnell).
 For her portrayal of Juliet, she has been nominated for Best Newcomer at the Inside Soap Awards and two nominations for Best Partnership alongside Lysette Anthony and O'Donnell, as well as being nominated for Best Leading Performer at the 2023 British Soap Awards.

 After a cancer storyline was devised for her character, it was announced that Blackshaw would be leaving her role as Juliet in 2023, after five years on Hollyoaks.
 Following her exit, she was cast as Abi in the 2024 short film Hide.
 It was created by Ian Curtis, who had worked with Blackshaw on Hollyoaks.
 He wrote the character with her in mind and made the decision to donating 10% of the film's profits to Blackburn Food Bank, which Blackshaw's family help to run.
 Blackshaw then appeared in the BBC drama The Jetty, as well as being cast in the fifteenth series of Waterloo Road.
+In 2026, she guest starred in the 5 procedural drama series Ellis.